-Dr. Riley is a proud graduate of Leadership Orlando Class 86 and says he is looking forward to serving as Chair of Leadership Orlando Class 95:
+Dr. Riley is a proud graduate of Leadership Orlando Class 86 and is looking forward to serving as Chair of Leadership Orlando Class 95:

 Dr. Riley, what does it mean to you to be Chair of Leadership Orlando Class 95?
 What are you most looking forward to?